Does Your Spokane Furnace Need Repair?

 Unfortunately, when they stop working, it never seems to be at a very convenient time.

 When your furnace isn’t working like it should, and the temperature in your Eastern Washington home is slowly going down, all you really want to do is get it fixed.
 And if it happens during the coldest days of Winter, you want to get it fixed sooner rather than later.

-HVAC repair shops like ours specialize in emergency service.
-We prioritize our repair calls.
+HVAC repair shops specialize in emergency service.
+They prioritize their repair calls.

 If you have a non-working furnace, you get expedited treatment over other routine service calls.
-We schedule critical service visits before we go on any purely preventive maintenance appointment.
+They schedule critical service visits before they go on any purely preventive maintenance appointment.

 Spokane WA furnace repair services don’t get too many calls during the Summer months.
 Most homeowners only call when they have a problem.